TimOliver/TOWebViewController/README.md

 ## License

-TOModalWebViewController is licensed under the MIT License.
+TOWebViewController is licensed under the MIT License.
 I don't personally require attribution, but make sure to shower [ninjinkun](https://github.com/ninjinkun) with much love for making tracking the page load state possible.

 - - -